SamRTAv/Web-Convener-Que-1-/README.md

 # Web-Convener-Que-1-
 All my work is present in the master branch and not in main.
 Please check it
-I had installed the following files when i was working through the assignment
+I had installed the following files using pip install when i was working through the assignment
 Django
 django-allauth
 pillow